giantswarm/docs/src/content/guides/prepare-aws-account-for-guest-clusters/index.md

 Giant Swarm's service creating and maintaining your tenant clusters is called [aws-operator](https://github.com/giantswarm/aws-operator).
-It is running in the host cluster.
+It is running in the control plane.
 In order to handle resources in your AWS account, it needs to assume a prepared IAM role in your AWS account.
 Here we explain all the required steps to set up this role.

-### 1. Determine the host cluster's AWS account ID
+### 1. Determine the control plane's AWS account ID

-First you need to know in which AWS account the Giant Swarm host cluster is (or will be) running.
+First you need to know in which AWS account the Giant Swarm control plane is (or will be) running.
 As Giant Swarm's customer you might have already decided this yourself.
 Normally you yourself own this account.

-Please have the ID of the account selected to run the host cluster at hand, as you will need it in step 2.
+Please have the ID of the account selected to run the control plane at hand, as you will need it in step 2.

 ### 2. Basic role setup